Malahitik/DOP_Calculator_DIploma/README.md

 The Help button contains basic information on how to use the application.

 The "Example" button shows how to enter data into the available fields.

+At the moment, the application is working correctly at 2k resolution, I'm still optimizing for any resolution.